MaameNancy/Building-a-clock/README.md

 ### Clock

-- The default view displays the current time with a flipping animation for seconds, minutes, and hours.
+- The default view displays the current time with seconds, minutes, and hours.
 - The current date is shown at the top.

 ### Timer